-MAG Silver is a Canadian development and exploration company focused on becoming a top-tier primary silver mining company by exploring and advancing high-grade, district-scale, silver-dominant projects in the Americas.
-MAG's principal focus is the successful development of the Juanicipio Project and further exploration of the Juanicipio property.
-The Company continually looks to enhance its project portfolio by evaluating new projects through successful exploration of its current property holdings.
+MAG Silver is a Canadian development and exploration company focused on becoming a top-tier primary precious metals mining company by exploring and advancing high-grade, district-scale, silver-gold dominant projects in the Americas.
+MAG's principal focus is the successful development of the Juanicipio Project with the goal of achieving commercial production in 2022, and further exploration of the Juanicipio property.
+The Company continually looks to enhance its project portfolio by evaluating existing projects through successful exploration of its current property holdings.
 MAG continues to execute its business plan prudently, with ongoing project evaluations focusing primarily on potential high-grade, high-margin, district-scale opportunities.